ryman1/keeweb-wiki/FAQ.md

 Q: Is it compatible with KeePass?
 What about KeePassX or other clients?
 A: File format is compatible and all features important to users are supported.
 If something is not working, please, open an issue and it will be investigated.
 Only kdbx (KeePass v2), not kdb (KeePass v1) is supported.
 You can use KeePass to convert between them.

+Q: What will happen, if KeeWeb gets abandoned
+A: You can switch to any other KeePass-compatible client.
+We don't lock you in.

 Q: WebDAV is not working
 A: Most probably CORS is not enabled on your server.
 Please check out this [page](WebDAV-Config).